ryanpflem/feedr-foundation/README.md

 npm install --save-dev gulp-webserver
 ```

-To copy the repo, you can run a ```git pull```.
+To copy the repo, you can run a ```git clone``` in your new project directory.

-Alternatively, you can also manually copy in the following files from the repo and place them in their appropriate folder.
+Alternatively, you can also manually copy in the following files from the repo and place them in their appropriate folder after installing the foundation template.

 Make sure you copy these into the project: